Frameworks and Architectures for the Web, MSc

 After the course, the student should be able to:

-- Understand and apply various web programming concepts, tools and techniques as well as the principles of user interface design in developing dynamic web applications
+- Apply various web programming concepts, tools and techniques as well as the principles of user interface design in developing dynamic web applications

-- Develop and design a web-based user interface from existing server-side resources
+- Design and develop a web-based user interface from existing server-side resources

 - Use object-oriented features of web programming